 6. Regulates Menstruation

 Dealing with a missed or late period can be frustrating.
 But it doesn’t automatically mean that you’re pregnant.
 Factors like stress, traveling, and weight loss can mess with menstruation.
-Sometimes, it may be
+Sometimes, it may be a symptom of another condition.

 If you know that you’re not pregnant, take sarpagandha.
 It has the ability to increase uterine contractions and menstrual bleeding.13 This is useful when you want Aunt Flo to get back on track.